 The Board is committed to having an open and competitive recruitment process as a principle of good governance.
 In keeping with this, all professional services staff are eligible for appointment to the vacancy.

 We aspire to ensure that our Board is fully representative of the diverse community that makes up our university.
 Nominations from women, and from black and minority ethnic candidates would be particularly welcome as members of these groups are currently under-represented amongst our governor membership.

-Applications are invited in the form of an expression of interest and should detail, in no more than 2 sides of A4, why the role is of interest and what you believe you can bring to the role.
-The pro forma should also be attached to the cover of your application.
+Applicants are invited to submit a statement which sets out, in no more than 2 sides of A4, why the role is of interest and what you believe you can bring to the role.
+This form should be submitted with your statement as part of your application.

 All candidates will be invited to attend a formal discussion with a small panel comprising a majority of independent governors.
 Candidates will be considered for appointment against the criteria outlined above.